 Women who initiated HT within 5 years of menopause had higher 3MS scores than women who initiated HT at 6 years or more since menopause.
 Those who initiated HT regardless of time since menopause had higher 3MS scores than nonusers.

-The authors believe their findings indicate that longer EEE and HT use, especially in older women are associated with higher cognitive status later in life.
+Conclusion The authors believe their findings indicate that longer EEE and HT use, especially in older women are associated with higher cognitive status later in life.
 Future research might investigate factors known to disrupt endogenous estrogen, such as cancer, or focus on the initiation of HT in late-life in order to compare health-related factors between participants to help clarify the effects of HT on late-life cognition.